billrich126/wordpress-dropbox-upload-form/readme.txt

 1. This is how it looks with Swedish translation on a page in Safari

 == Changelog ==

+= 0.1.5 =
+* Quick bugfix with the new Dropbox class

 = 0.1.2 =
 * Updated dropbox class to latest version